Dust and gas modelling in radiative transfer simulations of disc-dominated galaxies with RADMC-3D: Radiative transfer with RADMC-3D

 As anticipated, the dust abundance -- namely the number of grains and their mass -- in a given spatial region of the simulation is the result of a complex balance between dust grain formation, growth and destruction.
 Here, since these processes are not modelled inside our simulations, we make use of literature results and perform our modelling a posteriori.
 In particular, we rely on the results by \citet{Li2019}, who found the relation between the dust-to-gas ratio (DGR) and the metallicity ($Z$) from the \texttt{SIMBA} simulation to be just weakly dependent on redshift from $z=0$ to $z=6$, and in reasonable agreement with observations \citep[e.g.][and references therein]{RemyRuyer2014,Zanella2018,DeVis2019,Peroux2020,Popping2022,Valentino2024}.
 In particular, we adopt the following scaling relation \citep{Li2019}:

 with a scatter $\sigma_{\rm DGR}\sim 0.31$ dex.
 While this relation was originally fitted by relating the mean global DGR and metallicity for a large and diverse sample of galaxies, we assume here that it holds cell by cell, in a spatially resolved fashion.
-In this way, we first predict a DGR value for each cell given the metallicity therein, and subsequently add a random component to mimic the scatter, randomly-sampled from a lognormal distribution with $\sigma=\sigma_{\rm DGR}$.
+This approach allows us to capture at least the dependence of the DGR on the gas metallicity.
+It has been shown that the DGR strongly varies as a function of gas properties beyond metallicity, such as density and temperature \citep[see, e.g.][]{Dubois2024}.
+However, in our simulations the cold phase of the ISM is not resolved, therefore it is not meaningful to incorporate these dependencies in our model.
+In this way, we first predict a DGR value for each cell given the metallicity therein, and subsequently add a random component to mimic the scatter, randomly-sampled from a log-normal distribution with $\sigma=\sigma_{\rm DGR}$.
 Assuming the validity of such a scaling relation at the cell level allows the model to have an additional degree of freedom, with respect to assuming a fixed DGR throughout the galaxy.
 We also remind the reader that these tests are performed mostly as proofs of concept, but that the flexibility of our framework would in principle allow us to arbitrarily vary the assumed model and explore different scenarios.
 We restrict our study here to the two cases mentioned above.
 We also notice that the adoption of MTD in the simulations may have a significant impact on the spatial distribution of the metallicity, and consequently affect the cell-wise value of the DGR.
 We leave a more thorough investigation of these aspects related to the modelling of the DGR for future publications.